theluqmn/not-a-miner/README.md

 This project is one of my submissions for Hack Club's [Milkyway](https://milkyway.hackclub.com) program!

 I started this project to regain coding momentum.
 The features and scope of the project is deliberately made limited to avoid overcomplexity as its my first simulator game in a while.
-If I managed to finish this by the weekend, there will be a sequel featuring major gameplay with the same underlying mechanics.
+If I managed to finish this by the week, there will be a sequel featuring major gameplay with the same underlying mechanics.
 Stay tuned.

 This project is licensed under the MIT License.